-(6) The employer must provide for employee collaboration, pursuant to WAC 296-67-315 Employee collaboration.
 WAC 296-67-375 Process safety culture assessment.
 (1) The employer must develop, implement and maintain an effective process safety culture assessment (PSCA) program.

-(2) The employer must perform an effective PSCA and produce a written report within eighteen months following the effective date of Part B of this chapter, and at least every five years thereafter.
-If the employer has performed and documented a PSCA up to eighteen months prior to the effective date of Part B of this chapter, and that PSCA includes the elements required in this section, that PSCA may be used to satisfy the employer's obligation to complete an initial PSCA.
+(2) The employer must perform an effective PSCA and produce a written report within 18 months following the effective date of Part B of this chapter, and at least every five years thereafter.
+If the employer has performed and documented a PSCA up to 18 months prior to the effective date of Part B of this chapter, and that PSCA includes the elements required in this section, that PSCA may be used to satisfy the employer's obligation to complete an initial PSCA.